pedsm/settings/.atom/packages/haskell-ghc-mod/README.md

 After this process finishes, you'll have `ghc-mod`, `ghc-modi` and `hlint` available in `$HOME/.cabal/bin/` directory.

+Note for Mac users: on OSX cabal by default installs files into `$HOME/Library/Haskell/bin`

 Please note, that for ghc>=7.10 and/or cabal>=1.22, you need ghc-mod>=5.3.0.0. ghc-mod versions before 5.3.0.0 won't work.

 User interface is provided by [ide-haskell](https://atom.io/packages/ide-haskell)